 The following is a procedure for preparing the effector cells for the ADCC assay.
-If using the single donor-derived KILR CD16 Effector Cells in the assay, refer to the user manual (Document No. 70-388).
+If using the single donor-derived KILR CD16 Effector Cells (Cat.
+No. 97-0007 Series) with the assay, refer to their specific user manual (Document No. 70-388) for instructions for effector cell preparation.

-1. It is recommended to empirically establish the optimal effector to target cell (E:T) ratio for each effector cell type.
+It is recommended to empirically establish the optimal effector to target cell (E:T) ratio for each effector cell type.
 Killing activity of effector cells depends on type, preparation, purity, and donor variability of effector cells.
-For peripheral blood mononuclear cells (PBMCs), we recommend
+For peripheral blood mononuclear cells (PBMCs), we recommend a ratio ranging from 12.5:1 to 25:1 for optimal results (Note: for difficult cell types, a higher E:T ratio, e.g. 40:1, may be required).
+For isolated natural killer (NK) cells, we recommend a ratio ranging from 5:1 to 10:1 for optimal results.